Hi! I’m Alina, a registered dietitian and first-time mom.

 The internet is full of good-intentioned vegan advocates.
 But despite their clear passion, very few have the right educational background to provide sound nutrition advice.

-In fact, some of the nutrition tips I’ve personally come across on forums and blogs alike had the potential to be very detrimental to mamas and their little ones.
+In fact, some of the nutrition tips I’ve personally come across on forums and blogs had the potential to be very detrimental to mamas and their little ones.
 And I find that unacceptable.